Predicting Stellar Rotation Periods Using XGBoost: Results

 In \cref{fig:ratios}, we have plotted the ratio between the predicted and the reference values (top panel), and the ratio between the ground truth and the predictions (bottom panel), both against the reference values.
 The former highlights the over-predictions, while the latter emphasises the under-predictions.
-The highest over- and under-prediction ratios are equal to 40.9 and 2.86, respectively.
-There are three under-prediction ratios equal to infinity, corresponding to zero values predicted by the model (we made negative predictions equal to zero).
+The highest over- and under-prediction ratios are equal to 44.4 and 30.2, respectively.
+There are nine under-prediction ratios equal to infinity, corresponding to zero values predicted by the model (we made negative predictions equal to zero).
 The largest ratios occur only for predictions close to zero, \ie for very small rotation periods, typically below \qty{7}{\day}, corresponding to fast rotators.
-Above the \qty{7}{\day} threshold, the overestimations are always less than twice the reference values.
-The range of the $y$-axis is smaller in the lower panel.
-It can be seen that above the \qty{7}{\day} threshold, the underestimations are at most about half of the reference value.
+It can be seen that above the \qty{7}{\day} threshold, both the overestimations and the underestimations are at most about four times the reference values.

-The dispersion of the observations relative to the identity line is not significantly large in all the models, but it increases with the predictions, \ie it has different values for low and high values of the response---an indication of heteroscedasticity.
 The Tukey-Anscombe (TA) plots of the raw residuals and of the \qty{10}{\percent}-error are shown in \cref{fig:residuals}.
 For each model, the $y$-axis in the top panel corresponds to the residuals calculated on the rotation periods (in days), and in the bottom panel to the interval-based error calculated on the rotation frequencies (in $\text{days}^{-1}$).
 The $x$-coordinate always represents the predictions in days.
 In all the plots, the points fluctuate randomly around the horizontal line passing through zero, forming a cloud that is approximately symmetrical around it.
 However, this cloud is not rectangular in shape.

 A detail of the TA plot for DS0, where we have constrained the $y$-axis to vary between $-2$ and 2, is shown in \cref{fig:ta-ds0}.
+We have added a regression line to the graph, which does not show a meaningful slope.
 The variance of the residuals increases with the predictions, indicating some degree of heteroscedasticity.
 All models share this characteristic of the TA plot.